Jason9014/setGPU/README.md

 # setGPU

-A small Python library that automatically sets `CUDA_VISIBLE_DEVICES` to the least-loaded GPU on multi-GPU systems.
+A small Python library that automatically sets `CUDA_VISIBLE_DEVICES` to the most vacant GPU (in terms of memory usage) on multi-GPU systems.

 + Installation: `pip install setGPU`
 + Usage: `import setGPU` before any import that will use a GPU like `torch` or `tensorflow`.